eduard-T/Knots/README.md

-# Knots - Goal Management
+# Knots - Goal Tracker

 A simple app that allows users to track and manage their goals.
 Once registered, a user can create, modify, and delete goals tied to their account.
 User information can be modified through a profile screen and the account can also be deleted.